2017 CONCACAF Champions League final: Teams

 For the seventh time in nine seasons of the CONCACAF Champions League, the final was played between two Mexican sides.
 This guaranteed a Mexican champion for the 12th straight year and 33rd time since the confederation began staging the tournament in 1962 (including the tournament's predecessor, the CONCACAF Champions' Cup).

 Pachuca had won four CONCACAF club titles (2002, 2007, 2008, 2009–10), with their only title in the CONCACAF Champions League era coming in 2010, where they defeated Cruz Azul.

-This was the second consecutive CONCACAF club final for UANL, with them losing in 2016, where they lost to América.
+This was the second consecutive CONCACAF club final for Tigres, with them losing in 2016, where they lost to América.